Skip to content

 • the root path

-• the domain (mod id)
+• the namespace (mod id)

-• the path (of the resource location)
+• the path (of the Resource Location)

-Formatted: rootPath/domain/path
+Formatted: rootPath/namespace/path

 Examples

-We use .minecraft/resources as the root here.
+We use .minecraft/groovy/assets as the root here.

 Resource Locationrefers to File path